Samg381/Firefighter-Loadout-Configurator/README.md

 various firefighting positions, and finally, chose any extra equipment that may be needed.
-Once weight, role, and extras are selected, the program calculates the total weight of the firefighter, renders a pie chart illustrating the weight breakdown, and offers a rudimentary safety suggestion based upon the amount of weight being carried.
+Once weight, role, and extras are selected, the program calculates the total weight of the firefighter, renders a pie chart illustrating the weight breakdown, and offers a safety suggestion based upon the amount of weight being carried and NIOSH guidelines.